 Receiving cancer treatment in MCHG

 On March 17, 2019, ERLINDA accompanied by her family, arrived at St. Stamford Modern Cancer Hospital Guangzhou.
 Based on her case, MDT(Multidisciplinary Team) developed a comprehensive minimally invasive treatment plan of interventional therapy, cryotherapy and particle implantation.
 So far, this is her fifth admission.
-According to Wang Xiang, the attending doctor of ERLINDA, tumor in abdominal cavity have significantly shrunk, the tumor markers have turned to normal values, and the body has gradually returned to health.
+According to Wang Xiang, the attending doctor of ERLINDA, tumors in abdominal cavity have significantly shrunk, the tumor markers have turned to normal values, and the body has gradually returned to health.

 ERLINDA with her attending doctor Wang Xiang